GoraNetwork/gora-dao-smartcontracts/README.md

 - All scenarios are created based on C2C calls to GoraDAO main contract
 - There are one Proposal and one Vesting contract per Proposal to make the GoraDAO as decentralized and permission-less as possible!
 - ABIs complying to ARC4
+- No app optin or local state usage anywhere

 As illustrated in following diagram GoraDAO on-chain architecture is focused on integration and interoperability with existing working Gora smart contracts!